Tabaluga: Concept albums

-In the fourth, when Tabaluga accidentally breaks his alarm clock, he fears he has stopped time, but a stone and a mayfly explain he has not.
+In the fifth album, Tabaluga und die Zeichen der Zeit, when Tabaluga accidentally breaks his alarm clock, he fears he has stopped time, but a stone and a mayfly explain he has not.
 Arktos kills the mayfly, though, so Death appears under the form of a strange fellow and explains Tabaluga that lives can have different lengths.
 Still wanting to learn about time, Tabaluga meets the Lion, king of beasts, but the latter believes time is money and you can never have enough of both.
 That night, Tyrion appears to Tabaluga in a dream and tells him time cannot be bought and that he lacked time himself with his son.
 Tabaluga's search for knowledge gets interrupted by his friends, who wish more time for everybody, and the four seasons, who sing four songs.
 With the song of summer, Arktos starts melting, but an amused Tabaluga saves him on the say that the two of them belong together.
 The dragon later finds a bazaar, where a dealer offers him a watch with 13 hours in exchange for his fire, but the man turns out to be the ungrateful Arktos and Tabaluga passes.
 He then finds Time in the form of a young woman, and she grants Tabaluga his greatest wish, to dance one more time with Lilli.
 When the dance is over, Tabaluga realizes that time only stops in dreams and that love is the only thing that can defeat it.

-The 2015 album sees Arktos attacking Greenland with a massive snow storm, burying Tabaluga under an avalanche.
+The sixth album, Tabaluga - Es lebe die Freundschaft!, sees Arktos attacking Greenland with a massive snow storm, burying Tabaluga under an avalanche.
 Although a bug and an army of ants manage to shovel Tabaluga free, he has lost his memory, so the bug must help him recover it.
-He finds the volcano from the third album and causes an enormous eruption the same way he did it then, threatening both Greenland and the ice kingdom.
+He finds the volcano from the third album and causes an enormous eruption the same way he did then, threatening both Greenland and the ice kingdom.
 Tabaluga and Arktos must work together to stop the volcano, and in the process they finally become friends.

 Cartoon series

 An animated television series was produced by Yoram Gross-Village Roadshow and Yoram Gross-EM.TV.
-It was broadcast from 1997 to 2004 with a total of 78 episodes.
-In this series, as usual, Tabaluga is the last of the dragons and the crown-prince of Greenland, a magical place inhabited by talking animals of many different species.
+It was broadcast from 1997 to 2004 with a total of 78 episodes split into 3 seasons.
+In this series, Tabaluga is the last of the dragons, and as revealed in the second season, is the crown-prince of Greenland, a magical place inhabited by talking animals of many different species.
 Tabaluga must defend his home from two rival kingdoms on either side of Greenland; a frigid arctic tundra, ruled by the evil snowman Arktos and a searing desert, ruled by an evil sand-spirit named Humsin.